Skip navigation

 • provide a high standard of curatorial care and management of a major University and national asset.

-1. In respect of de-accessioning, it is the policy of the Collection that:
+1. In respect of de-accessioning, it is the policy of the ANU Art Collection that:

 • such action is only considered in exceptional circumstances;

-• all art objects at the ANU are deemed to be owned by the ANU and none can be de-accessioned without following the procedures and guidelines under this policy;
+• all art objects at the ANU are deemed to be owned by the ANU and none can be de-accessioned without following the principles laid out under this policy;

-• the ANU Drill Hall Gallery and Art Collection Advisory Committee, in conjunction with the Curator (Collections), reviews all proposals for de-accession under the guidelines of this policy
+• the ANU Drill Hall Gallery and Art Collection Advisory Committee, in conjunction with the Curator (Collections), reviews all proposals for de-accession; and

-• Gifts made under the Australian Federal Government’s Cultural Gifts Program should not be returned to the donor as the donor has already received the benefit of a tax deduction for the gift.
+• Gifts made under the Australian Federal Government’s Cultural Gifts Program are not returned to the donor as the donor has already received the benefit of a tax deduction for the gift.

 Information